-Once you hire a nanny, or other type of in-home caregiver, you become that person’s employer.
-And as a household employer, there are several human resources-related items to manage, such as taxes, payroll and even insurance.
+Once you hire a nanny or other type of in-home caregiver, you become that person’s employer.
+And as a household employer, there are several human resources-related items to manage, such as taxes and payroll and even insurance.
 Depending on where you live and your caregiver’s needs, we’ll explain why it may be a good idea to invest in the following four types of insurance:

 - Your employee’s health insurance

 You aren’t required to provide health insurance for your nanny, but many families contribute funds to their nanny’s plan, in line with what most businesses and employers do.
 You can enroll your nanny in a plan via an Individual Coverage Health Reimbursement Arrangement (ICHRA), a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) or the Small Business Health Options Program.
 No matter which option you choose, you should ideally have the bill sent to you or agree with your nanny to have a portion of their payroll dedicated toward a policy of their choice.